 Can My Sleeve Pouch Stretch Back to Its Original Size?

-If we could offer two pieces of actionable advice it would be to a) drink water only an hour before and after your meal and to slow down.
-Avoiding drinking beforehand makes sure you get enough nutrients with your meal (you might get too full on liquid and not eat enough protein for example).
-Avoiding liquids during your meal prevents overfilling your stomach and stretching it without knowing.
-Remember that liquids pass into the stomach very quickly, but it can take upwards of 20 minutes for food to get there.
+- Don’t drink water within an hour before and after your meal.
+Avoiding drinking beforehand ensures you get enough nutrients with your meal (you might get too full-on liquid and not eat enough protein, for example).
+Avoiding beverages during your meal prevents overfilling your stomach and stretching it without knowing.
+Remember that liquids pass into the stomach very quickly, but the food takes longer to get there.

 - Slow down.
 Eating slowly will help your body understand when it has reached its limit.
 If you eat too quickly, you will overeat before your brain has the chance to realize that your stomach is full.
 The slower you eat, the more likely you will achieve appropriate satiety.

 - This is one case where we suggest you don’t listen to your mother.
 Don’t eat everything on your plate if you have reached suitable fullness.
 Be sure to have consumed your proper nutritional intake and leave anything that’s left over.
 If you are at a restaurant, don’t hesitate to ask for a to-go box before starting the meal.

 Of course, there are times when the gastric sleeve has stretched, and there’s not much you can do to change that.
 At this point, you should visit your bariatric surgeon or contact a revisional bariatric surgery specialist like those at MASJax to dive deeper into the causes of your weight regain.
 After a thorough valuation, your surgeon can offer advice on reversing the weight gain or, if necessary, begin considering a conversion/revision surgery.